Kimulu/simple_shell/README.md

  Return true if interactive, false if non-interactive*

 function displayPrompt():
-/*Display a prompt for the user in interactive mode*/
+*Display a prompt for the user in interactive mode*

 function executeCommand(command):
-/*Execute the provided command*/
+*Execute the provided command*

 function handleInputError():
-/*Handle input error and prompt the user to continue*/
+*Handle input error and prompt the user to continue*

 function main():
 	if isInteractiveMode():
 		displayPrompt()
 		try:
 		    while True:
+                   *Get user input*
-/*Get user input*/										                userInput = getInput()
+                   userInput = getInput()

-/*Check if user wants to execute a command*/
+*Check if user wants to execute a command*
 	if isValidCommand(userInput):
 		executeCommand(userInput)
 		else:
 			handleInputError()

 except KeyboardInterrupt:
-/*Handle Ctrl+C, program exits gracefully*/
+*Handle Ctrl+C, program exits gracefully*
 		print("\nProgram terminated.")
 		else:
-/*Run shell scripts for non-interactive mode*/ runShellScripts()
+*Run shell scripts for non-interactive mode* runShellScripts()

-/*Helper functions*/
+*Helper functions*
 function getInput():
-  /*Get user input from the prompt*/
+  *Get user input from the prompt*
 	return input("Enter a command: ")

 function isValidCommand(command):

-/*
-  Check if the entered command is valid
+  *Check if the entered command is valid
-  You can customize this based on your specific commands */
-	return True if command is valid else False
+  You can customize this based on your specific commands* return True if command is valid else False

 function runShellScripts():
-  /*Logic to run shell scripts in non-interactive mode*/
+  *Logic to run shell scripts in non-interactive mode*

-/*Start the program*/
+*Start the program*
 main()